 As you fill in your daily report template there will be issues that require changing some aspect of your project, be it in the schedule or budget.
 The free change order form is used to get approval for anything that will change the scope of your construction project.

 A must for procurement, as you look for vendors and suppliers to contract with.
 This free template helps you request information on the goods or services you need and makes sure that they fit within the constraints of your plan and budget.

 The free punch list template helps when you walk the final stage of your construction project with the client and go over all the work that’s done.
-This template collects any minor tweak or missed step that needs to be completed before the client signs off of the job and sends payment.
+This template collects any minor tweak or missed step that needs to be completed before the client signs off on the job and sends payment.

 Construction project management is a big field.
 If you’re looking for some answers on an aspect of managing your next construction project or any project, visit our site.
-Our web-page is a hub of information for all things project management, with hundreds of blog posts, tutorial videos and guidebooks.
+Our web page is a hub of information for all things project management, with hundreds of blog posts, tutorial videos and guidebooks.
 And it’s all free.
 Here are a few construction posts we cherry-picked for you.

 - How to Make a Construction Schedule

 - The Ultimate Guide to Construction Project Management